visit-dav/visit/docs/SphynxDocs/ClientServer/Client_server_mode.rst

    Add VisIt’s architecture image

-When you run VisIt locally, you usually select files, open a database, and create plots using the open database.
+When you run VisIt locally, you usually select files and create plots using the open database.
 Fortunately, the procedure for running VisIt in client-server mode is no different than it is for running in single-computer mode.
-You begin by opening the **File Selection Window** and typing the name of the computer where the files are stored into the **Host** text field.
+You begin by launching the :ref:`File Open Window` and typing the name of the computer where the files are stored into the **Host** text field.